WHO team in Wuhan departs quarantine for COVID origins study

 Overall, though, China has staunchly defended its response, possibly out of concern over the reputational or even financial costs if it were found lacking.

-“The WHO and global experts have given their full affirmation of China’s epidemic prevention success and past origins tracing work,” Foreign Ministry spokesperson Zhao Lijian said Wednesday.
-“Both sides have a basic consensus on cooperation on origins-related research, and related work is progressing smoothly.”

-Chinese officials and state media have tried to cast doubt on whether the virus even started in China.
+Chinese officials and state media have also tried to cast doubt on whether the virus even started in China.
 Most experts believe it came from bats, possibly in southwest China or neighboring areas of Southeast Asia, before being passed to another animal and then to humans.

 The origins search will try to determine where and exactly how that happened.